grantt/six_lessons_in_react/README.md

 Lorem Ipsum Generator and Textarea

 ## Lesson 3 - Multiple and Advanced Components
+Introduction of multiple components listening to a single data store.
+Registration of additional actions, and use of a controller view to manage the constituent components.

 ### Exercises
 Markdown Input and Preview

 ## Lesson 4 - CSS in React
+Style definition and translation in JSX.
+Scope of styles to global and component scopes.
+Pseudo-classes and state management in component.

 ### Exercises
 Styled Markdown Editor

 ## Lesson 5 - Advanced Actions
+Introduction of a sidebar with several actions related to the document, clear and rename.
+Add complexity to the Flux dispatcher to handle new actions.

 ### Exercises
 Markdown Editor with Sidebar

 ## Lesson 6 - Advanced Stores and Interaction
+Addition of multiple documents by expanding the data store and introducing a tabbed bar to switch between document.
+Management of an active document to allow the preview and sidebar to listen to the porper actions.

 ### Exercises
 Multi-document Markdown Editor